eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 when the Relying Party Instance requests a connection via a custom URI.
 However, relying on custom URI schemes introduces variability in user experiences across different browsers and operating systems, resulting in operational inefficiencies and potential security risks.
+- **4. Session binding**: When presenting a PID or attestation to a remote Relaying Party, users have to switch contexts.
+Existing protocols may enable attacks where the contexts are not "bound" to each other resulting in session "hijacking".

 ### Proposed solution
 Digital Credentials API \[Cred_API\] is a possible solution to the identified